Certhia americana americana; C. a. montana

 Brown Creeper breeds in disjunct locations in Nebraska; based on the low frequency of sightings, breeding numbers are probably minimal.
 Swenk (1919) described it only as a “winter resident” in the state.
 Breeding has been confirmed in only four areas, Dawes Co on the Pine Ridge, Brown Co and Smith Falls SP, Cherry Co in the Niobrara River Valley, and Sarpy and Washington Cos near the Missouri River; most records are from Sarpy Co, where there have also been several additional summer reports without evidence of breeding.

 Rosche (1982) stated that Brown Creeper probably bred on the Pine Ridge, although breeding has only recently been confirmed there.
 Mollhoff (2004) found a nest with week-old young in West Ash Canyon, Dawes Co 1 Jun 2002, and believed that “they may breed more frequently than suspected in this area”.
 Additional records in West Ash Canyon are 21 May 2000 and a pair there 14 Jun 2006.
 A pair was in East Ash Creek Canyon, Dawes Co 16 Jun 2019 and a single 13 Jun 2024.
-There are reports from Sowbelly Canyon, Sioux Co 12 Jul 2001 and 29 Jul 2012 and several reports from Chadron SP and nearby Chadron Creek WMA in Dawes Co; the Chadron SP checklist lists it as “Rare”.
-Reports there are: 2 Jun 2021 (two), 14 Jun 1998, 18 Jun 2003, 29 Jul 2012, 6 Sep 2009, 8 Sep 2016, and 19 Sep 2011.
+One was at Wilson Park, Chadron 26 May 2013 and there are several reports from Chadron SP and nearby Chadron Creek WMA in Dawes Co: 2 Jun 2021 (two), 14 Jun 1998, 18 Jun 2003, 29 Jul 2012, 6 Sep 2009, 8 Sep 2016, and 19 Sep 2011; the Chadron SP checklist lists it as “Rare”.
 One was at Cliffs Trailhead, Dawes Co 21 Aug 2021.
 Reports in late Sep may be of early fall migrants, however (see Fall).

 The only other Panhandle report is 9-15 May 1984 Scotts Bluff Co.
 In Perkins Co there is a 29 May 1972 report, and there are Lincoln Co reports 23 May 1983 and 26 Jun 1976.